ivan-the-terrible/bloodsugar-cursor/README.md

 ### PowerShell

 The PowerShell script is written in a way that is to be leveraged by Task Scheduler.
+This doesn't really work well with Task Scheduler because of this issue: <https://github.com/PowerShell/PowerShell/issues/3028>
+The stupid PowerShell window keeps appearing and causing whatever window I'm on to lose focus.

-The DLL is called in a little bit of an odd way...
+The DLL is also called in a little bit of an odd way...

 <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type?view=powershell-5.1#example-4-call-native-windows-apis>

 The above reference shows how you can leverage the `Add-Type` utility to add a Microsoft .NET class to a PowerShell session.

 Since .NET can make the DLL call, we have this nested logic of a DLL call within a .NET string defined within PowerShell.
 Yikes.

+It's probably worth it to create an actual .NET solution for this instead of scripting it through PowerShell.